Group of stars

 A star cluster is a small group of stars present in the disk of our galaxy or that of other spiral galaxies.

 Group of stars of Quintuplet

 The group of Quintuplet is situated unless hundred light years of the galactic, old center about four million years.
-We see one of the most brilliant stars of the Galaxy the star of the Pistol there, the name of which explains by the shape of the small nebula in which it is immersed.

 Image:Group of stars of Quintuplet

 Star clouds M80 is a beautiful spherical heap of 8th magnitude is one diameter 86 light years.
 Visually it looks like completely a comet.

 Image:Group of stars M80